-Administrative withdrawal may occur when the student is not in compliance with the attendance policy.
-Administrative withdrawal will also apply to students who do not comply with the fees and payment arrangements made upon enrollment.
+Administrative withdrawal (AW) may occur when a student is not in compliance with the attendance policy or when students do not comply with the fees and payment arrangements made upon enrollment.

 Administrative withdrawals due to nonattendance are only given up to the period of the midterm evaluation.
 After this period has passed, it is the student's responsibility to officially withdraw from a course.
-If the student does not officially withdraw after the period of the midterm evaluation, the student will receive a failing grade and must retake the course in its entirety.
 An administrative withdrawal does not exempt the student from any financial obligations incurred (please see refund policies).